cds-snc/gcds-docs/src/en/components/button/code.md

 #### `download`

-The `download` attribute specifies that activating the button will download the file referenced by the `href` attribute, rather than navigating to it.
+Use `download` to make the button download the file referenced by the `href` attribute, rather than navigate to it.

 **This attribute is only supported when the button `type` is set to `link`**.